hlo-wrld/random-proj/README.md

 # Skybug-Tasks
-This repo contains the code of the three tasks for the Skybug Technologies Internship :
+This repo contains the code of the following:

 a) Movie Genre Classification